-When you’re in chronic pain, visualization can create pathways to help you to see a new life.
+Stimulating your brain to form new circuits first involves awareness of what already is, separating or creating some space between the stimulus and response and then redirecting your attention.
+Visualization is an effective method to create new pathways around your embedded pain pathways.
 Part of the chronic pain experience is feeling stuck, feeling like your life will never change.
 But if you can picture a different existence, one in which you can move with greater ease and do more things, you can change your world.
-Picturing a new existence involves detaching from your feelings of anxiety and reprogramming your brain to get closer to a more functional state.

 Holt and Nick

 My son, Nick, is a mogul skier.
 He is an excellent skier and has come close to making it all the way to the top.
-He and his best friend Holt have engaged in performance skills utilizing both awareness and visualization.
+He and his best friend Holt have engaged in performance training, which utilizes skills involving both awareness and visualization.
 They have not only elevated their performances, but they have also been able to handle the stress of the inevitable failures that are inherent in the sport.

 US Mogul Championships – 2007

 In March of 2007, our family was watching the competition for the US National Championship in moguls.
 My son, Nick, had had a bad day and did not make the finals.
-Everyone including Holt was upset.
-Nick had been talked into trying a trick he hadn’t mastered and just couldn’t pull it off.
+Everyone, including Holt was upset.
+Nick had been talked into trying a trick he hadn’t mastered and just couldn’t pull it off in the heat of the national championship.
 Holt had a great run and had qualified 2nd.
 The top skier on the US ski team had qualified third.
 The top twelve skiers out of a field of fifty get a second run.
 There is no carry-over of points from the first run.

 It was around 4:00 in the afternoon by the time the final run was winding down.
 The sun was low and the light was flat.
 Flat light makes it much harder to see the shapes of the moguls.
 The top US ski team skier took his run and it was almost flawless.
 He had a giant score at 27.2 out of a possible score of 30.
 Usually a score above 26.5 has a high chance of being the winning run.
 Holt was the next skier.
 We all were wishing him the best but just hoped that he would have a good run and possibly finish second or third.
 He came out and scored a 27.6 to win the US championship.
 We were ecstatic and dumbfounded.
 It was an incredible run under any circumstances, but almost impossible to pull off under that kind of pressure.